Bismillahir Rahmānir Raheem.

 ت’s Nanee (one way of saying ‘nan’ in Bengali.
 Pronounced ‘nuh-nee’) had been born in 1947 (the year of the partition between India and Pakistan) [“we think,” ت remarks.
 “We don’t really know [when she was born]…”].

-Bangladesh had become an independent nation from Pakistan in 1971, with the name ‘Bangladesh’ (‘the land of Bengal/Bangla’) becoming official in 1972.
+Bangladesh had become an independent nation from Pakistan in 1971, with the name ‘Bangladesh’ (‘the land of Bengal/Bangla’) having become official in 1972.

 [Subhan Allah, I had just been thinking about the book that ت had borrowed from me (‘The Muslim Heritage of Bengal’, by Muhammad Mojlum Khan).
 When: a knock at my door.
 And it is she, outside my house, holding said book.
 Allahu Akbar: God is Great.